IominimoI/CS50FinalProject/README.md

   ```bash
   python pmg_gui.py
   ```
-  - This will open the app window and automatically set up the database.
+  - This will open the app window and automatically set up the database

 ## Usage
 - Login/Register:
-  - Use the login window to access or create your account.
+  - Use the login window to access your account
+  - Use the register button to create a new account
 - Password Management:
-  - Use the tabs to generate, store, search, browse and manage your passwords securely.
+  - Use the tabs to generate, store, search, browse and manage your passwords securely

 ## Contribution
 Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details

+## Acknowledgments
+This application has been developed as a final project for the Harvard CS50x course.
+Special thanks to David Malan, Carter Zenke, Doug Lloyd and all the people who have made this possible for me and many others around the globe.
+I enjoyed this course and I am eager to learn more.